-Judgment on the evaluation process
+Judgments in the evaluation process

-Each national university corporation's mid-term objectives vary according to their features and characteristics.
-The Committee therefore conducts reviews and makes judgment about university corporations individually.
+Each national university corporation's mid-term objectives vary according to its features and characteristics.
+The committee therefore conducts reviews and makes judgments about university corporations individually.

 Follow-up, publication of results, measures for ensuring transparency